-4. Remedies
+Remedies

-- a.
-Where the investigation determines harassment has taken place, the complainant shall, when appropriate, be entitled to but not limited to: - i. reinstatement of sick leave used as a result of the harassment; - ii. any necessary counselling where EFAP services are fully utilised or where EFAP cannot provide the necessary services to deal with the negative effects of the harassment; - iii. redress of any career advancement or success denied due to the negative effects of the harassment; - iv. recovery of other losses and/or remedies which are directly related to the harassment. - b.
-Where the investigator has concluded that harassment or sexual harassment has occurred, and the harasser is a member of the bargaining unit, any disciplinary sanctions that are taken against the harasser shall be done in accordance with provisions in the agreement regarding discipline for misconduct. - c.
-The local and the complainant shall be informed in writing that disciplinary action was or was not taken. - d.
-If the harassment results in the transfer of an employee it shall be the harasser who is transferred, except where the complainant requests to be transferred. - e.
-If the employer fails to follow the provisions of the collective agreement, or the complainant is not satisfied with the remedy, the complainant may initiate a grievance at Step 3 of Article A.6 (Grievance Procedure).
+- 12. Where the investigation determines harassment has taken place, the complainant shall, when appropriate, be entitled to but not limited to: - a. reinstatement of sick leave used as a result of the harassment; - b. any necessary counselling where EFAP services are fully utilised or where EFAP cannot provide the necessary services to deal with the negative effects of the harassment; - c. redress of any career advancement or success denied due to the negative effects of the harassment; - d. recovery of other losses and/or remedies which are directly related to the harassment. - 13.
+Where the investigator has concluded that harassment or sexual harassment has occurred, and the harasser is a member of the bargaining unit, any disciplinary sanctions that are taken against the harasser shall be done in accordance with provisions in the agreement regarding discipline for misconduct. - 14.
+The local and the complainant shall be informed in writing whether there was a finding of harassment, and whether disciplinary action was or was not taken. - 15.
+If the harassment results in the transfer of an employee it shall be the harasser who is transferred, except where the complainant requests to be transferred. - 16.
+If the employer fails to follow the provisions of the Collective Agreement, or the complainant is not satisfied with the remedy, the complainant may initiate a grievance at Step 3 of Article A.6 (Grievance Procedure).
 In the event the alleged harasser is the superintendent, the parties agree to refer the complaint directly to expedited arbitration.